 Jen Read, who directs the U-M Water Center, implemented the Integrated Assessment program, including introducing the idea to the research community, while working for Michigan Sea Grant.
 Jen’s research focuses on adaptive management responses to restore and protect fish spawning habitat in response to state and provincial fishery management agency needs.
 Jen provides overall program leadership and manages the day-to-day activities of the Science Collaborative program.

 Susi Moser is a geographer by training and an expert on adaptation, science-policy interactions, decision support, and communication in the area of climate change with emphasis on practical, collaborative, solutions-oriented work.
-She will be working with the NERRS network in both framing and measuring successful adaptation to climate change.
+She is working with the NERRS network in both framing and measuring successful adaptation to climate change for the Successful Adaptation Indicators and Metrics project (SAIM).
+Learn more

 Maria Carmen Lemos, a political scientist, focuses on qualitative and quantitative understanding of the processes of producing and using science with the goal of increasing the usability of scientific knowledge in decision making.
-She will be working with the NERRS network on enhancing the generation of usable information.
+She is working with the NERRS network on enhancing the generation of usable information.
+Learn more

 Julia Wondolleck has nearly 25 years’ experience in understanding and training related to collaborative approaches for managing complex natural resource planning processes.
-She will be adding to the collaborative training aspects of the Science Collaborative program.
+She is adding to the collaborative training aspects of the Science Collaborative program.
+Learn more

 Don Scavia has over 30 years of experience conducting and supporting applied research on the effects of natural and anthropogenic stresses on Great Lakes and marine ecosystems.
 Along the way he’s held several science and management positions in NOAA and directed Michigan Sea Grant where he introduced decision maker-focused integrated assessments (IA).
 Don provides guidance for the Science Collaborative program.

-John Callewaert, Director of the Integrated Assessment Center (also part of the Graham Institute) will be working with the team and the NERRS network on identifying and implementing integrated assessments that evaluate policy and management options for complex issues.
+John Callewaert, Director of the Integrated Assessment Center (also part of the Graham Institute) is working with the team and the NERRS network on identifying and implementing integrated assessments that evaluate policy and management options for complex issues.

 Dwight Trueblood is the NOAA Program Manager for the National Estuarine Research Reserve System Science Collaborative.
 Dwight has worked with the reserve program for over 20 years and over the last 14 years has focused on managing technology development and applied science programs that link science to decision making in the reserves.